-Wasps are one of the most unnerving pests to find in and around your home.
-Fear, and in some cases first-hand experience, of their painful tail sting is enough to make them one of the most feared species.
+They are one of the most unnerving pests to find in and around your home, so knowing how to get rid of wasps is a must for many.
+Fear, and in some cases first-hand experience, of their painful sting is enough to make them one of the most unpopular of uninvited species.

-If your aim is to enjoy a drink in the garden undisturbed your first course of action should be deterrence rather than extermination.
-Here are a few tried and tested tips on how to get rid of wasps.
+If your aim is to enjoy a drink in the garden undisturbed your first course of action should be deterrence rather than extermination, and these are tried and tested tips on how to get rid of wasps.

 This is how to deter wasps – if you want to get rid of wasps for good, keep reading down.